ykurtbas/elixir-finger/README.md

 <input type="number" name="fingers" placeholder="Please tell me how many fingers are shown in each hand" required="true" />
 ...
 ```
-5. Verify for the answer in form submission with the `verify` like an example.
+5. Verify for the answer in form submission with the `verify` like the example.

 # Contribution to the library